-The Academy will provide a Free and Appropriate Public Education (FAPE) to those that are identified as Academically/Intellectually Gifted (AIG).
-The program will meet the NC AIG Program Standards in accordance with Article 9B.
+We will provide a Free and Appropriate Public Education (FAPE) to those that are identified as Academically/Intellectually Gifted (AIG).
+The program will meet the NC AIG Program Standards in accordance with Article 9B (N. C. G. S. 115C - 150.5 150.8).
 In partnership with CSUSA, we will ensure that student identification procedures for AIG are clear, equitable, and comprehensive and lead to appropriate educational services through careful monitoring.
 All identification, screening, parental involvement, and procedural safeguard requirements will be followed in accordance with NC AIG Program Standards.

 We will ensure consistency in the implementation of screening, referral, and identification processes.
-Screening will provide an equal opportunity for all students using the following:
+The screening procedure will provide an equal opportunity for all students using the following:

-^{} Multiple criteria for decision-making, including informal assessment such as benchmark, state, EOC and EOG assessments
+Multiple criteria for decision-making, including informal assessment such as benchmark, state, EOC and EOG assessments

-^{} Assessments that go beyond a narrowed conception of giftedness
+- Assessments that go beyond a narrowed conception of giftedness - Reliable instruments/strategies for assessing giftedness - Appropriate instruments to be used with underserved populations appropriate services.
+Screening procedures and processes as well as a list of specific assessments used to determine aptitude and achievement will be included in the folder.

-- Reliable instruments/strategies for assessing giftedness - Appropriate instruments to be used with underserved populations - Data which provide relevant information for instructional decision-making rather than labeling
+Data which provide relevant information for instructional decision-making rather than labeling

-All data obtained will become part of the student's AIG Differentiation Program folder and will be used throughout the process to determine appropriate services.
-Screening procedures and processes as well as the list of specific assessments used will be included in the folder.
+All data obtained will become part of the student's AIG Differentiation Program folder and will be used throughout the process to determine